johndward01/Mock-BestBuy-API/ReadME.md

 # How to run the API

 - Fork and clone the project onto your computer
-- Double click the solution file to open in Visual Studios Community (Visual Studios must already be installed!)
+- Double click the solution file to open in Visual Studios Community
 - You must add an Appsettings.json file with your **connection string**
 - Once you've correctly added it and called it in your Startup.cs file, you are ready to run the app.
 - Click the down arrow next to the green triangle (the run button) and choose the Kestral option (not IIS)